 Information about claims can be obtained from our school office.
 All claims are treated in the strictest confidence and children receiving meals are in no way distinguished from their peers.
 Claiming free school meals, if eligible, is very important to register as it can also ensure further educational support for your children as part of pupil premium funding (see section on Pupil Premium).
 Parents may prefer their child to have a packed lunch.
 This should be in a rigid plastic container or lunch box carrier and must be clearly marked with the child's name.
 Guidance on the content of packed lunches can be obtained from the school website, but we request that no glass bottles, chocolate or nut spreads, canned drinks, sweets, fizzy drinks, nuts or chocolate bars are included.
-We also ask that for the small numbers of children in Reception, Year 1 and Year 2, whose parents choose to send in a packed lunch, all small items of fruit/veg, such as grapes and cherry tomatoes, be chopped in half at home before they are brought into school.
-Children who go home for lunch, must be collected by an adult from the main school office at the start of their lunch period.
-They should return to school five minutes prior to the start of the afternoon session.
+We also ask that for the small numbers of children in Nursery, Reception, Year 1 and Year 2, whose parents choose to send in a packed lunch, all small items of fruit/veg, such as grapes and cherry tomatoes, be chopped in half at home before they are brought into school, as these can be a choking hazard.
 In addition to these arrangements:

-- Trained lunchtime assistants supervise the children during the lunch break supported by members of the teaching assistant staff; - The Head Teacher, Deputy Head Teacher and other senior members of staff are also available; - No children are allowed to leave the school site at lunchtime without prior arrangement.
+- Trained lunchtime assistants supervise the children during the lunch break supported by members of the teaching assistant staff; - The Head Teacher, Deputy Head Teacher and other senior members of staff are also available;